burgil/supe-project-creator/README.md

 	* `bun`
 	* `deno 2`
 	* `node`
-3. **Verify ESBuild Functionality** in Your Environment:
-	* Run the command `bunx esbuild --version` to check the installed version.
-At the time of writing, the expected output is `0.24.0`.
-	* You can also check this with `deno`, Run the command `deno npm:esbuild --version`, the expected output is:
-	`✅ Granted all env access.`
-	`✅ Granted all read access.`
-	`✅ Granted all run access.`
-	`0.24.0`

 By doing so, you will ensure a smooth and successful execution of the scripts.